St Mellons crash victims on laughing gas, court papers reveal

 Two other occupants Sophie Russon, 20, and Shane Loughlin, 32, survived the crash with injuries.

-The five were discovered on Monday, 6 March, around 46 hours after the crash happened.
+The five were discovered on Monday, 6 March, about 46 hours after the crash happened.

 The length of time taken by Gwent Police and South Wales Police to find the group, who were reported missing by family members, is the subject of an ongoing investigation by the Independent Office for Police Conduct (IOPC).

-The group had been on a night out at The Muffler social club in Maesglas, Newport, on 3 March and then travelled in the Volkswagen Tiguan just under 40 miles (64km) to the Trecco Bay Caravan Park, Porthcawl, where they are said to have spent some time in one of the caravans on site.
+The group had been on a night out at The Muffler social club in Maesglas, Newport, on 3 March and then travelled in the Tiguan just under 40 miles (64km) to the Trecco Bay Caravan Park, Porthcawl, where they are said to have spent some time in one of the caravans on site.

 A noise complaint was made to the park's security lodge about the group.